toreaurstadboss/DapperUtils/ExtendedReadme.md

 on your DTO.
 If you want to specify another tablename for the DTO, use the [Table] attribute from System.ComponentModel.DataAnnotations.Schema namespace.
 If you want to ignore a property, add the [NotMapped] attribute to the property (column) to skip from the result set.

+I will add a filtering capability on this join method and other join types such as left outer joins in the future.

 The following example shows how you can join six tables via typed lambda expressions with helper method *InnerJoin*.